JasbirSingh1535/Custom_AWS_AMI/Custom_AWS_AMI.md

 # Copying an EBS backed AMI from one region to another region using AWS Console

-## Steps for copying a custom EBS backed AMI from an EC2 Instance Using AWS Cconsole
+## Steps for copying a custom EBS backed AMI from an EC2 Instance Using AWS Console

 1. Select the custom AMI which we must copy (1), next navigate to Actions dropdown (2) & select Copy Image (3).